Apple: iCloud in China will be run by a state-owned company

 The terms include a clause that Apple and the Chinese company "will have access to all data that you store on this service, including the right to share, exchange and disclose all user data, including content, to and between each other under applicable law."

-They only apply to Chinese citizens with iCloud accounts registered in mainland China.
+They apply to anyone with iCloud accounts registered in mainland China, according to Apple.

 Related: China's new cyber law just kicked in and nobody's sure how it works